Why is Scrum methodology choice of many IT companies?

 Keep them on the radar, involve yourself in the development process by giving the necessary insights.
 Try to understand functionalities and keep track of changes that could affect the project in a majority.

-At the end, all that is matter is the product delivered on time.
-A product ready for use and within a satisfied team that you can count on in future.
+In the end, all that is matter is the product delivered on time.
+A product ready for use and within a satisfied team that you can count on in the future.

 Are you a product owner?